Fine & Performing Arts Department

 Theatre & Dance at the University of Michigan-Flint fosters a vibrant learning environment, blending intensive training with social awareness.
 Our programs prepare students for artistic and community leadership, valuing collaboration, empathy, and service.
+Through rigorous coursework, hands-on experiences, and diverse performance opportunities, students cultivate technical skills and creative expression.
+Our faculty, comprised of industry professionals and scholars, provides personalized mentorship, guiding students to discover their unique artistic voices.

 This is our most flexible degree, as you can choose different tracks: performance, musical theatre, literature & history, or the broad general track, where you can devise your course of study and mix-and-match courses across design, technology and performance.